salmaelbarbori/arenaMoi/README.md

 # arenaMoi
-Here you'll find some solution of some basic problems of ARENA.MOI platform
+Here you'll find some solutions of some basic problems (ARENA.MOI platform)